nielsvanmidden/react-workshop/1-introduction/README.md

 http:localhost:6006
 ```

+# Styleguide
+We can use styleguide:v2 for some markup guidance.

 # Goal
 Goal of this exercise is getting a basic understanding of React component types, using state and using events.